Mets prospect Alonso homers, US beats World in Futures Game

 While U.S. manager Torii Hunter was beating close friend, former teammate and World manager David Oritz , he was so impressed by Alonso’s home run that he invoked another retired power hitter.

-”That is some Mark McGuire-type stuff,” Hunter said. ”I won’t forget that name.”
+”That is some Mark McGwire-type stuff,” Hunter said. ”I won’t forget that name.”

 Cincinnati Reds prospect Taylor Trammell had a home run and a triple and was picked as the MVP.
 His bat is going to the Hall of Fame in Cooperstown, New York.